wilson3682/My_NTP_ESP32_Morphing_Clock/README.md

 Adafruit GFX: [Adafruit-GFX](https://github.com/adafruit/Adafruit-GFX-Library) and all of it's dependancy libraries.

+Lookup TimeZone from IP using: http://ip-api.com/ (no API key required).

+Get current weather data from https://openweathermap.org/api which requires an API key to use.

 ## Compatible Development Boards:

 I'm working on my Own ESP32 Shield or Development Board, but the following are compatible with this project.